swiftlang/swift-org-website/migration-guide-swift3/se-0107-migrate.md

 In general, developer's should not make layout assumptions.
-However, some "obvious" cases can be safely assumed, including homogeneous arrays and tuples, and structs with homgeneous stored properties.
+However, some "obvious" cases can be safely assumed, including homogeneous arrays and tuples, and structs with homogeneous stored properties.
 Imported C structs naturally follow the layout rules of the platform's C ABI.